-Electric Water Pump & Thermostat:
+Electric Water Pump & Thermostat Failure:

-The N54 uses an electric water pump instead of the typical chain or belt-driven mechanical water pump.
+The BMW N54 uses an electric water pump instead of the typical chain or belt-driven mechanical water pump.
 The electric water pump has a lot of benefits over the mechanical variant.
 It warms the car up faster in the cold winter months.
 It keeps running after the engine is off to cool down the turbos after a spirited drive.
 Also, because the engine isn't running the water pump, it ever so slightly takes stress and load off the engine making it more fuel efficient and powerful.